ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 Learning about nodes - tutorial
 ===============================

-Nodes are the fundamental building blocks of a ROS system, each responsible for a single task.
+Nodes are the fundamental building blocks of a robotic system, with each node responsible for a single task.
-In this tutorial, you will use the ``ros2`` command-line tools to run nodes and inspect how they appear on the ROS graph.
+This article walks you through running nodes with the ``ros2`` command-line tools and inspecting how they appear on the ROS graph.
-By the end, you will be able to list the active nodes in a running system and examine the connections of any individual node.
+A hands-on exercise gives you practice listing active nodes and examining their connections.

 **Area: ROS-tutorials | Content-type: tutorial | Experience: beginner**